We hear a lot of questions from people that come to us with their 8227L_Demo android headunit, usually because it doesn’t do what it should…

 - android headunit is slow, 8227L_Demo is showing.

 - android headunit won’t load the play store (settings show 8227L demo)

 - Some apps won’t install on my Android 8.1go 8227L_Demo

 - 8227L_demo only 4 cores (Quad-core); how to get more?

 - Error message ‘Debug the lamp lights‘ appears for RGB

 Some background of the 8227L_Demo

-The 8227L_Demo is based on an MTK8227 chip from Mediatek back in 2013.
-This platform became very popular because, in its day, it had a game changing specification.
+The 8227L_Demo was based on an MTK8227 chip from Mediatek back in 2013.
+This platform became very popular because, in its day, it had a game-changing specification.
 It could run Android 6 well (when Android 6 Marshmallow was a new thing).

 Android Headunit Tip

 The 8227L platform is used in thousands of very different android headunits, by different brands.
 Just because they may look the same outside, it doesn’t mean they are the same inside